franke-hub/SDL/doc/cpp/pub_debug.md

 ---
 #### Errors

-Should an error occurs opening the trace file, a descriptive error message is written to stderr and the `handle` attribute is set to stderr.
+Should an error occur opening the trace file, a descriptive error message is written to stderr and the `handle` attribute is set to stderr.

 ------------------------------------------------------------------------------